3 black Airbnb guests questioned by police plan lawsuit

 "The standard for an extreme law enforcement response to black people is very low," he said.
 "All you have to do is be waiting in a Starbucks or playing golf in Pennsylvania, or now, moving your luggage out of an Airbnb rental.
 That's literally all you have to do."

-Rialto police Lt.
-Dean Hardin said it is standard for a helicopter to monitor the scene in a residential burglary in progress, in case someone leaves the house before ground police can get there.
+Lt.
+Dean Hardin said it is standard for a helicopter to monitor the scene for a residential burglary in progress, in case someone leaves the house before police can get there.

 "We didn't detain anybody, we didn't put anyone in handcuffs, we didn't point any weapons at anybody," he said.
 "We actually allowed them pretty free movement about the scene, so it's a pretty mild response to a situation."